opensearch-project/documentation-website/_benchmark/metrics/metric-records.md

 ## @timestamp

-The timestamp when the sample was taken since the epoch, in milliseconds.
-For request-related metrics such as `latency` or `service_time`, this is the timestamp when OpenSearch Benchmark has issued the request.
+The timestamp of when the sample was taken since the epoch, in milliseconds.
+For request-related metrics, such as `latency` or `service_time`, this is the timestamp of when OpenSearch Benchmark issued the request.

 ## relative-time-ms

 The relative time since the start of the benchmark, in milliseconds.
-This is useful for comparing time series graphs over multiple tests.
+This is useful for comparing time-series graphs across multiple tests.
 For example, you can compare the indexing throughput over time across multiple tests.

 ## test-execution-id

-A UUID which changes on every invocation of the workload.
+A UUID that changes on every invocation of the workload.
 It is intended to group all samples of a benchmarking run.

 ## test-execution-timestamp

-The timestamp when the workload was invoked (always in UTC).
+The timestamp of when the workload was invoked (always in UTC).

 ## environment

 The `environment` describes the origin of a metric record.
 This is defined when initially [configuring]({{site.url}}{{site.baseurl}}/benchmark/configuring-benchmark/) OpenSearch Benchmark.
-You can use separate environments for different Benchmarks but store the metric records in the same index.
+You can use separate environments for different benchmarks but store the metric records in the same index.

 ## workload, test_procedure, provision-config-instance

-The workload, test procedures, and the configuration instances for which the metrics are produced.
+The workload, test procedures, and configuration instances for which the metrics are produced.

 ## name, value, unit

-The actual metric name and value with an optional unit.
+The actual metric name and value, with an optional unit.
 Depending on the nature of a metric, it is either sampled periodically by OpenSearch Benchmark, for example, CPU utilization or query latency, or measured once, for example, the final size of the index.

 ## sample-type

-Determines whether to configure a benchmark to run in warmup mode by setting to `warmup` or `normal`.
+Determines whether to configure a benchmark to run in warmup mode by setting it to `warmup` or `normal`.
 Only `normal` samples are considered for the results that are reported.

 ## meta

-The meta information for each metric record, including
+The meta information for each metric record, including the following:

 - CPU info: The number of physical and logical cores and the model name.
 - OS info: The name and version of the operating system.
-- Host name.
+- Hostname.
-- Node name: A unique name for each node when OpenSearch Benchmark provisions the cluster.
+- Node name: A unique name given to each node when OpenSearch Benchmark provisions the cluster.
-- Source revision: The git hash of the version of OpenSearch that is benchmarked.
+- Source revision: The Git hash of the version of OpenSearch that is benchmarked.
 - Distribution version: The distribution version of OpenSearch that is benchmarked.
-- Custom tags: You can define custom tags with the command line flag `--user-tags`.
+- Custom tags: You can define custom tags by using the command line flag `--user-tags`.
 The tags are prefixed by `tag_` in order to avoid accidental clashes with OpenSearch Benchmark internal tags.
-- Operation-specific: An optional substructure of the operation.
+- Operation specific: An optional substructure of the operation.
 For bulk requests, this may be the number of documents; for searches, the number of hits.

 Depending on the metric record, some meta information might be missing.